-Magic Concept Modeler Capabilities
+Concept Modeler Capabilities

-Magic Concept Modeler's offers these major capabilities.
+Concept Modeler's major capabilities are explained as follows:

-- Subject Matter Expert (SME)-friendly graphical notation - The automatic styling of a Concept Model through AutoStyler plugin - Automatic glossary generation - Concept model authoring - UML model traceability - Semantic integration of multiple information models - Natural language glossary - Annotation properties in the natural language glossary - Preferred annotation property - · Creation of multiple data models from one concept model and connection of multiple existing data models to one concept model - Updating symbol styles - Creation of multiple data models from one concept model (Diagram preservation after ontology import)
+- SME friendly graphical notation

+- · Automatic styling of concept model

+- Automatic glossary generation

+- Concept model authoring

+- UML model traceability

+- Semantic integration of multiple information models

+- Natural language glossary

+- Annotation properties in the natural language glossary

+- Preferred annotation property

+- · Creation of multiple data models from one concept model and connection of multiple existing data models to one concept model

+- Updating symbol styles

+- · Creation of multiple data models from one concept model (Diagram preservation after ontology import)

-Subject Matter Expert (SME)-friendly graphical notation
+SME friendly graphical notation

-- Uses consultant-proven, SME-friendly graphical notation. - · Facilitates real-time interactions with SMEs to model real-world business concepts and their relationships. - Requires no camel case names. - Sets visibility of properties to public by default. - Encourages clean, hyperlinked micro-subject-area diagrams.
+- Uses consultant proven "SME (subject matter expert) friendly" graphical notation. - · Facilitates real-time interactions with SMEs to model real world business concepts and their relationships. - Requires no camel case names. - Sets, by default, visibility of properties to public. - Encourages clean, hyperlinked micro-subject-area diagrams.

-The automatic styling of a Concept Model through AutoStyler plugin
+Automatic styling of concept model

-Large-scale concept models often contain information that is tangled in a complex web of relationships, and, therefore, are difficult read and follow.
-Through the AutoStyler plugin for MagicDraw, the cumbersome task of untangling information becomes much simpler, and it assists the concept modeler in producing diagrams that are concise, focused, and presentable to stakeholders.
+Large-scale models often contain information that is tangled in a complex web of relationships and therefore are difficult to read and focus on.
+Even though MagicDraw is the best modeling tool on the market, without the AutoStyler capability, untangling requires quite a bit of effort, so many modelers don't bother to try.

+The Concept Modeler, through the AutoStyler plugin, assists the modeler in producing diagrams that are concise, focused, and presentable to stakeholders.

 Central to AutoStyler is a style named "Defined Elsewhere" that is applied to diagrammed model elements when they are not defined on the current diagram.
 Traditionally, this style collapses all compartments and fades the normal element colors, including association ends that are not defined on the current diagram.
-The modeler can fine-tune this style in any way the MagicDraw style system allows, and, if desired, even retain the default style for some or all kinds of elements.
+The modeler can fine tune this style in any way the MagicDraw style system allows, and, if desired, even retain the default style for some or all kinds of elements.